happy-fox-2017/rest-api/README.md

 | /api/users | POST | Create a user (ADMIN ONLY) |
 | /api/users/:id | DELETE | Delete a user (ADMIN ONLY) |
 | /api/users/:id | PUT | Update a user with a new info (ADMIN AND AUTHENTICATED USER ONLY) |

+### Licensed

+this software is free of license, maybe.